Jaipur: Rail

 Jaipur Metro commenced commercial operation on 3 June 2015.
+Construction on the mostly elevated part of the first line, called Phase 1A, comprising 9.63 kilometres (5.98 mi) of route from Mansarovar to Chandpole Bazaar, started in November 2010, and was completed in 2014.
+The Jaipur Metro began commercial service between Chandpole and Mansarovar on 3 June 2015.
+The Jaipur Metro Rail system is India's sixth metro rail system.
+The Jaipur Metro is the first metro in India to run on a triple-storey elevated road and metro track.
+Phase 1-B, from Chandpole to Badi Chaupar, began operation on 23 September 2020.
 Phase-1A is operational between Mansarovar and Chandpole consisting of nine stations namely Mansarovar, New Aatish Market, Vivek Vihar, Shyam Nagar, Ram Nagar, Civil Line, Railway Station, Sindhi Camp and Chandpole.
 The Phase-1B was constructed with an estimated cost of ₹97.32 billion ($1.74 billion).
 It became operational on 23 September 2020.